 The little people get hurt

-One of the riveting things about Game of Thrones is the way that protagonists that would be safe in other works of fiction are potentially endangered in this world.
+One of the exciting things about Game of Thrones is the way that protagonists that would be safe in other works of fiction are potentially endangered in this world.
 Major characters, kings, lords and even princesses have all met untimely ends.
-Still, despite a feeling that even the powerful are never quite safe, it is clear that the little people in villages and cities bear the weight of the conflict and lack agency to boot.
+Still, despite a feeling that even the powerful are never entirely safe, it is clear that the little people in villages and cities bear the weight of the conflict and lack agency to boot.

 With the notable exception of a storyline following the exiled Daenerys Targaryen, most of Martin’s tale is stuck in the aforementioned Westeros.
 However, as the accompanying map displays, this world is much bigger with Essos dwarfing Westeros in geographical size if not in narrative points.
-And it is hard to overlook that our glimpses of this vast continent only come as we follow a young, light skinned, female who is seeking to rescue people (white savior complex?).
+And it is hard to overlook that our glimpses of this vast continent only come as we follow a young, light-skinned, female who is seeking to rescue people (white savior complex?).

 The way we are introduced to Essos reminds me of how our international church is often encountered in the popular narratives surrounding General Conference.
 While all delegates will struggle at times to understand any practical impact some legislation will have upon their ministry settings, central conference delegates will encounter a disproportionate amount of legislation which may fit in that category.
-It is also unlikely that there will be adequate time to listen deeply across significant cultural and theological differences on a number of topics that will likely divide, leaving some prone to patronizing dismissal of perspectives that aren’t quickly harmonized.
+It is also unlikely that there will be adequate time to listen deeply across significant cultural and theological differences on several topics that will likely divide, leaving some prone to patronizing dismissal of perspectives that aren’t quickly harmonized.

 Winter is Coming